michaelthorne/michaelthorne.github.io/_posts/2017-01-31-the-next-chapter.md

 ​Today marks the end of my time at Next.

 I had never imagined what this day might be like, so I have mixed emotions.
-For over 3 years I put a lot of effort and passion into a company that has produced some excellent work.
+For the last 3 and a bit years I put a lot of effort and passion into a company that has produced some excellent work.
 It was nice to be apart of a constantly growing team during my time at [Next](https://wearenext.co.za).
 So it is sad to leave it all behind.

 ### Reflections